 Credit: Ally Arcuri

 Race shoes are designed to be comfortable enough for long efforts without adding bulk.
-This is apparent in their upper comfort.
-In fact, most race shoes score lower than daily trainers in this metric because their uppers feature ultra-breathable mesh without comfort features or supports.
+This is apparent in their upper comfort, as most race shoes score lower than daily trainers because their uppers feature ultra-breathable mesh without comfort materials or supports.
+The Asics Metaspeed Sky Tokyo is a decently comfortable race shoe.
+Adidas' Motion Wrap 3.0 mesh upper is flexible and perforated for ultimate breathability, but there are no additional comfort features.

 Stability